 In addition to hiring interviews, I speak with many practitioners at conferences.
-At the last AFMCP conference – offered by the Institute for Functional Medicine (IFM) – I spoke with a few practitioners who were eager to practice Functional Medicine, but were frustrated that there weren’t opportunities in their geographical area yet.
+At a previous AFMCP conference – offered by the Institute for Functional Medicine (IFM) – I spoke with a few practitioners who were eager to practice Functional Medicine, but were frustrated that there weren’t opportunities in their geographical area yet.

 There doesn’t need to be any frustration.
 Just start with where you are.

 Once empowered with life-changing information about Functional Medicine, it’s possible to play a significant role in transforming health – right in your own backyard.